evowilliamson/reactive-programming/README.md

 [Asynchronous programming and continuation-passing style in JavaScript](https://2ality.com/2012/06/continuation-passing-style.html) | Axel Rauschmayer | In this blog post, we give a name to JavaScript’s callback-based asynchronous programming style: continuation-passing style (CPS).
 We explain how CPS works and give tips for using it
 [Promises/A+](https://promisesaplus.com/) | | An open standard for sound, interoperable JavaScript promises—by implementers, for implementers
 [NGXS](https://www.ngxs.io/) | | NGXS is a state management pattern + library for Angular
+[ECMAScript Observable](https://github.com/tc39/proposal-observable/) | | This proposal introduces an Observable type to the ECMAScript standard library.
+The Observable type can be used to model push-based data sources such as DOM events, timer intervals, and sockets